MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-customers.md

 ## Filter customers

 Filtering customers can be done via a menu that includes your Customer Profile entity fields as filters.
-Same as for search, your admin will first need to define those fields as filterable using the **Search & Filter Index** screen.
+Same as for search, your admin will first need to define those fields as filterable using the **Search & filter index** screen.

 First, select **Filter**.

 > [!div class="mx-imgBorder"]
 > ![](media/customer-card-tile-filter.png "Customer Card tile filter")

 Then, check the boxes next to the attributes you want to filter customers by.
-As with Search, you will be able to filter only by attributes that exist in your Customer Profile entity and that were defined by the administrator on the **Search & Filter Index** page.
+As with Search, you will be able to filter only by attributes that exist in your Customer Profile entity and that were defined by the administrator on the **Search & filter index** page.

 > [!div class="mx-imgBorder"]
 > ![](media/profiles-customers3.png "Customer profiles")